microsoft/STL/README.md

 and fully ported libcxx to run under [lit][] using the various configurations/compilers we test internally.

 * Continuous Integration: **In progress.** We've set up Azure Pipelines to validate changes to the repository.
-Currently, it builds the STL (native desktop for x86, x64, and ARM64).
+Currently, it builds the STL for x64, x86, ARM64, and ARM64EC.
 Also, it strictly verifies that all of our files have been formatted with [clang-format][] and follow our other whitespace conventions.

 * Contribution Guidelines: **Coming soon.** Working on the STL's code involves following many rules.
 We have codebase